 Most trustees wait up to 8 weeks to receive quarterly reports on performance from their investment managers or consultants.
 But the latest technology can now make investment data available on a t+1 basis, ready for any quarterly investment committees or client reporting.
 Timely data is especially helpful in volatile and uncertain markets, where there is an expectation from clients that trustees will review performance and exposures more frequently and take swift, decisive action if needed.

 Once trustees have drafted investment policy statements (IPS) with investment managers, client tolerance to risk has been assessed and target asset allocations created, trustees are in the best position to highlight any IPS breaches or style drift to their investment managers.
 Trustees that receive portfolio data daily can feed third-party alerts system that enable them to quickly flag any breached limits to their investment managers.

 Scrutinise investment managers

 Timely data also enables them to more closely scrutinise performance, allowing trustees to quickly compare the returns of the trust portfolio against any pre-agreed relative or absolute benchmarks.
 Slow access to information makes it difficult for firms to track positions and transactions, monitor information in the event the level of exposure to a country or asset type needs to be known quickly.
 Such an agile view of the portfolio can also enable trustees to better manage cash and liquidity in line with client preferences.

 Timeliness matters too.
 We operate in a fast paced, increasingly real-time world, where outmoded data equals heightened risk and missed opportunities.
 Clients, especially the younger generations, expect the information they receive to be up to date.
 Tolerance for reporting delays and data inaccuracies is eroding fast.
-Technology can be the difference between having reports ready in near real time or waiting weeks after end of quarter for reports from consultants.
+Technology can be the difference between having reports ready in near real time or waiting weeks after end of quarter.

 How can trustees implement new technology?